-According to the Content Marketing Institute/MarketingProfs’ B2B Content Marketing 2017: Benchmarks, Budgets, and Trends Survey, 45% of North American B2B marketers felt somewhat more successful and 28% felt about the same regarding their content marketing efforts compared to a year ago.
+According to the Content Marketing Institute/MarketingProfs’ B2B Content Marketing 2017: Benchmarks, Budgets, and Trends Survey, 45% of North American B2B marketers felt somewhat more successful, and 28% felt the same regarding their content marketing efforts compared to a year ago.

 However, only 17% of the respondents were confident that they were much more successful!

 So, what makes some content marketers more successful than others?
 Are they simply better writers?
 Do they have more resources or time to dedicate to creating content?

 According to the same report, there are big differences between those top performers and their less successful peers.
 Those who identified themselves as more efficacious see greater results from their content marketing because they:

 - Do a better job with content creation by publishing higher quality and more efficient content (85%),

 - Develop or adjust their content marketing strategy (72%),